AdobeDocs/workfront.en/help/quicksilver/documents/managing-documents/add-update-documents.md

 product-area: documents
 navigation-topic: manage-documents
 title: Add an update to a document
 description: You can add or reply to updates on a document to communicate with collaborators and create an audit trail.
+For information about adding updates to work items, see Update work.
 ---

 # Add an update to a document

 You can add or reply to updates on a document to communicate with collaborators and create an audit trail.
 For information about adding updates to work items, see [Update work](../../workfront-basics/updating-work-items-and-viewing-updates/update-work.md).

 ## Access requirements